yifeng2019uwb/cloud-native-order-processor/docs/centralized-authentication-architecture.md

 ## 🎯 Executive Summary

 This document outlines the design for implementing centralized authentication in the Cloud Native Order Processor system.
-The architecture introduces a dedicated **Auth Service** that handles all JWT validation and user authentication, while the Gateway focuses on routing and request forwarding.
+The architecture introduces a dedicated **Auth Service** that handles JWT validation only, while the Gateway focuses on routing and request forwarding.
 This eliminates the need for individual backend services to validate JWT tokens and provides a foundation for simple, secure authentication.

+**Phase 1 Scope**: Implement `/internal/auth/validate` endpoint for JWT validation only.
+**Future Scope**: Additional internal auth endpoints (introspect, permissions, blacklist) will be added incrementally.

 ## 🏗️ System Architecture Overview